+Cucinelli, 62, quite notably headquarters the company in Solomeo in central Italy, a town that he has worked to revive beginning in the late 1980’s.
 He bought the central part of a medieval castle from its absentee owner and moved the company there in 1987.
 Cucinelli restored the castle for his living quarters and a school, where young people learn arts, including knitting and masonry.
 Nearby is a library open to employees.
 Farther down the hill, artisans weave $3,000 cashmere sweaters from the undercoats of rare Hircus goats.

 As Bloomberg noted last year, Cucinelli (pictured below, center) insists on balance at his company.
 That includes a 90-minute respite at 1 p.m., when workers break en masse for lunch that costs a few euros in the subsidized canteen.
 On this Monday, they’ll dine on steak, pasta, and local produce bathed in Cucinelli’s own olive oil.
 His Brunello & Federica Cucinelli Foundation extends the philosophy to funding projects that make the world more livable.
 “Restoring a church or maybe restoring a hospital,” he offers as examples.

-Cucinelli says he’s out to make money with his company, which maintains a $1 billion market valuation.
+Cucinelli says he is out to make money with his company, which maintains a $1 billion market valuation.
 Since listing on the Milan stock exchange in 2012, Brunello Cucinelli SpA has recorded impressive growth.
 In 2014, for instance, sales increased 10.4 percent to $472.8 million, more than double the average of 37 luxury-goods companies compiled by Bloomberg Intelligence.

 Cucinelli says his prices reflect his garments’ hyperlocal production, handcraftsmanship, and sustainable sourcing from Mongolia and northern India.
 He pays employees about 20 percent more than the average Italian manufacturing wage.
 If this ethos draws customers, all the better, he says.
 And judging by the company’s consistent revenue increases – and especially compared to its competitors’ struggles – it seems to be working.